11+ Vocabulary: Essential Words and Learning Tips

 Frequently asked questions

-How many new words should my child learn each week?
+How many words should my child learn for the 11+?

-Are there specific word lists for the 11+ exam?
+Are there specific books recommended for 11+ vocabulary?